wkl16/ml_projects/hw4/README.md

 - torch
 - nltk

 Run generate_data.py, and see results.
+(Task 2)
 The function process_data() processes the data from the acmlImdb directory,
-and runs it through a very basic FNN (accuracy is really bad)
+and runs it through a FNN similar to the one seen in lecture.

-__Note from Matt__
-Not sure if data is properly being preprocessed, but figured not to go any further in the tuning of parameters outside of what is present in order for us to see more tangible results of training.
-Potential issues could be of the following:
-- The data is not being preprocessed correctly
-- The model is too simple
-- Using the wrong type of loss function
-- testing and training are not done in correct manner (though I based it off of in class demonstration of FNNs)
-- Too few features from tfidf Vectorization
-- Obvious one - Hyperparameters have not been tuned at all

-__End note from Matt__
+generate_data.py was modified by Leo Wang to ensure the correct
+splitting of data, and providing more metrics to compare the performance
+of the FNN with.